NikBit101/Web-based-Hangman-game/README.md

 # [3] Made functionality of the letter-buttons on screen,
 # allowing the user to use both the keyboard and buttons to choose their letter.

+# [4] Generating randoms moved from client to server